k4lm3d/nsg/content/server-rules.md

 ## Reporting Issues

-  If you encounter any issues or violations of these guidelines, please report them to a moderator *(SysOps)*.
+  If you encounter any issues or violations of these guidelines, please report them to a moderator. *(See [SysOps](/terminologies))*

 ## Enforcement

-  We reserve the right to take appropriate action against those who violate these rules, including warnings, temporary bans, or permanent bans *(See punishments below)*.
+  We reserve the right to take appropriate action against those who violate these rules, including warnings, temporary bans, or permanent bans. *(See [punishments](/server-rules#Punishments))*

 <br />